Overview of how Senate works

 Analyze data on Senate

-- A Discovery Workspace (DW) is a segregated analytical environment created within a governed project space after your data license has been approved by all project participants.
-A DW may consist of one or more Windows virtual machines (VM) loaded with approved datasets.
+- A Workspace is a segregated analytical environment created within a project after your data license has been approved by all parties to the license.
+A workspace is a Windows or Linux virtual machine loaded with approved datasets.

-- After the data license is approved by your organization’s approver, request a discovery workspace.
+- After the data license is approved, request a workspace.

 - Request access to the workspace by adding yourself as a user.